Chinthavishtayaya Shyamala: Plot

 Vijayan, the village school teacher, believes that his degree in economics will make him succeed in the business ventures he undertakes.
 Taking long leaves of absence from work, he goes around with his schemes, all of which turn out to be downright failures.

 The movie opens with a light portrayal of the misery of his benevolent wife Shyamala and their two daughters, with Vijayan away on his latest venture — an attempt to shoot a short ad film under influence of his friend.
 It ends, predictably, with Vijayan taking to his heels when it is apparent that he has never seen a film being shot in his life before and thought he could just wing it without experience.
-Karunan "Mash", Vijayan's father, is worried for his son and daughter-in-law and their children by seeing Vijayan not taking seriously his regular job in hand and going after dreams beyond his capability.
+Karunan "Mash", Vijayan's father, is worried for his son and daughter-in-law and their children by seeing Vijayan not taking his regular job seriously and chasing after dreams beyond his capability.
 His wife is under-educated and believes what her husband is doing is right for their family and what they face is a momentary crisis.
-He knows this and misuses this for slacking off on his responsibilities.
-As a last resort to reform his son Karunan and father-in-law Achuthan Nair suggests that Vijayan undertake the annual pilgrimage to the Hindu hilltop temple Sabarimala and reorder life with responsibility.
+He abuses his wife's naïve understanding and benevolence to slack off on his responsibilities.
+As a last resort to reform his son, Karunan and Vijayan's father-in-law Achuthan Nair suggest that Vijayan undertake the annual pilgrimage to the Hindu hilltop temple Sabarimala and reorder life with responsibility.
 Despite his initial protests, Vijayan undertakes his pilgrimage because he starts to lose ground for his acts, by observing the customary 41-day fasting and abstinence.